Elections to the Board

 Elections to the District 401 Board of Education are nonpartisan.
 They are governed by the general election laws of Illinois, and they include the election of Board of Education members as well as referenda on various public policy propositions and advisory questions.

 Date and Schedule of Elections

 District 401 Board members are elected at the consolidated election held on the first Tuesday in April in odd-numbered years.

 If, however, that date conflicts with the celebration of Passover, the consolidated election is postponed to the first Tuesday following the last day of Passover.

-The next election for seats on the District 401 Board is scheduled for April 4, 2017.
+The next consolidated election is scheduled for April 1, 2025.